DrMilkX/cmsc240-lab-2/INSTRUCTIONS.md

 - You are allowed to use any resource so long as it follows the course syllabus and any external resource is cited in both the code (as a comment) and the README.md file.
 - Only built-in libraries are allowed.
 Your program should not and cannot use anything that must be installed from an external source.
+- Only one .cpp file is allowed!
+No header files, object files, or additional .cpp files -- just expertbot.cpp.

 ## Example